cbush06/kosher/docs/integrations/jira.md

 ## Prerequisites

 * You have a Jira account
-* You have executed the kosher test(s) with a report format that produces a `results.json` file in the `resuls` directory (e.g. cucumber, simple, bootstrap, html)
+* You have executed the kosher test(s) with a report format that produces a `results.json` file in the `/results` directory (e.g. cucumber, simple, bootstrap, html)
-* You have add Jira integration configurations to the `settings.json` file in the `config` directory
+* You have added Jira integration configurations to the `settings.json` file in the `/config` directory

 ## Command-line Interface